replicatedhq/troubleshoot.sh/docs/source/collect/cluster-resources.md

 ```

 ### `/cluster-resources/events/\<namespace\>.json`

+> Kubernetes events collection was introduced in Kots 1.19.0 and Troubleshoot 0.9.42.

 Each file contains information about Kubernetes events in each namespace of the cluster.

 The below is a partial example only.
 Actual results will be significantly longer.